Lerg/spiralcodestudio/pages/privacy-policy-2048-hex.md

 ---
 ##Privacy Policy for 2048 Hex

-The "2048 Hex" mobile game does not collect any personal information.
+The "2048 Hex" mobile game collects minimal personal information for analytics purposes as well as for showing personalized ads.